u-t-autonomous/PX4_Snapdragon/README.md

 export HEXAGON_ARM_SYSROOT=${HEXAGON_INSTALL_HOME}/Qualcomm/qrlinux_v4_sysroot/merged-rootfs
 export ARM_CROSS_GCC_ROOT=${HEXAGON_INSTALL_HOME}/Qualcomm/ARM_Tools/gcc-4.9-2014.11
 ```
-You can change export HEXAGON_SDK_ROOT=${HEXAGON_INSTALL_HOME}/Qualcomm/Hexagon_SDK/3.0 to the appropriate version
-of Hexagon SDK you choose to install.
 Make sure these variables are set when building code using the Hexagon SDK and Hexagon Tools.

 ### Flashing the Snapdragon and Update ADSP Firmware (Done once unless flashing is needed) ###